 Please, please, please… don’t use cheap olive oil, always opt, at least for the extra-virgin: not because you are cooking (or baking) with it, it means you are not ingesting it too.
-Only good things should nourish your sacred temple :-).

 oatmeal raisin cookies with olive oil recipe

-Heat oven to 180°C/350°F.
+Heat the oven to 180°C/350°F.

-Add oatmeal, flour and raisins and mix.
+Add the oatmeal, flour and raisins and mix to incorporate.